EricZinda/Perplexity/docs/devvocab/devvocabLocativePrepositions.md

         report_error(["dontKnowActor", x_actor_binding.variable.name])
 ~~~

-Before we clean up the code, let's try out some scenarios to make sure it works.
-Remember that we have two other interpretations of "copy "file1.txt" in "/documents" that are actually implemented already.
+Before we simplify the code, let's try out some scenarios to make sure it works.
+Remember that we have two other interpretations of "copy 'file1.txt' in '/documents'" that are implemented already.
 In fact, those two interpretations are returned first by the ERG.
-So, any phrase that succeeds with one of those, won't exercise this new code.
+So, any phrase that succeeds with one of those won't exercise this new code.
 The phrase "copy 'blue' in '/documents'" will only work using the latest `copy_v_1`, so we'll use that:

 ~~~
 ? what is in '/documents'?